arnowelzel/timed-content/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+Fixed bug in how the days of week to repeat on were being set up between the front and back ends.
+Upgrade now

 = 2.0 =
 New Timed Content Rules feature; AnyTime replaced due to licensing.
-Update now.
+Upgrade now.

 = 1.2 =
 AnyTime JavaScript library was outdated, breaking the Timed Content dialog box.
 Upgrade now.